ghada49/QuickSign-Team10/README.md

 | 293 | thanks | شكرا |
 ## Translation from text-to-sign

 The same dataset used for the model is also used here to create the avatars using the code found in the directory named Text to Sign.
-The words present in the S3 bucket with their corresponding avatar videos are:
+The code used to create the frames of avatars performing the sign language is present in the same directory, and The words present in the S3 bucket with their corresponding avatar videos are:

 | Word Number | English     | Arabic |